Skip to content

 What's the pass rate for the RANZCR Clinical Radiology Part 2 Exam?

-The first-attempt pass rate sits around seventy to eighty percent in recent cohort data, with re-sit cohorts performing somewhat lower and the figure varying by component.
-RANZCR publishes pass rates after each diet in the candidate report and the annual report.
+RANZCR publishes per-component first-attempt pass rates per diet rather than a single combined Part 2 figure, and they vary widely (2025 Sitting 2: Pathology 79.8 percent, MCQ 74.2 percent, Case Reporting 48.9 percent).
 Check the RANZCR website for current figures because the cohort size is small enough that single-diet numbers move year to year.
 Treat the published figure as a guide rather than a target; what matters at the individual level is the marking schedule for your paper, not the cohort percentage.

 Can I sit the RANZCR Part 2 Examination part-time?